matt9527-marist/MyObsidianNotes/Parallel Processing/104 Data Design and Performance Models.md

 	• Inlining where possible to avoid jumps and stack overhead
 • DOD Focus: Organize data for cache & CPU efficiency

+**Key Principles of Data-Oriented Design**
+• Operate on arrays, not single items -> better loop performance
+• Use arrays of values, not arrays of structs -> better cache usage
+• Favor inlined routines, not deep call stacks
+• Avoid hidden memory allocations — control memory explicitly
+• Use contiguous array-based lists, not pointer-chained structures
+• Improves data locality and prefetching